fac28/comic-unity/README.md

 # Comic-unity

 Comic-unity is a web app to create collaborative comic strips.
 Anyone can add a frame, and the story is built in submission order.
-Each frame can be accompanied by a caption (50 caracter limit) and every day the comic resets to blank.
+Each frame can be accompanied by a caption (50 caracter limit) and once a week the comic resets to blank.

 https://comic-unity.fly.dev/